akshan-main/supplychain/README.md

 The higher the `degree of a node`, the bigger the size and the darker the color.

-The edges represent the weight, which here is the total amount of sales that have taken place between the two nodes( `Market` node and `Customer Segment` node).
+The edges represent the weight, which here is the total amount of sales that have taken place between the two nodes(the `Market` node and the `Customer Segment` node).
 The edge length is directly proportional to the total sales.

 The `Sales` as implied from the dataset is `Product Price` times `Quantity`.